Getting Pregnant 101

 The third and most effective treatment option is IVF.
 During IVF, an egg retrieval is performed to remove eggs from a woman’s ovaries, which are then fertilized with sperm from a partner or donor in a laboratory.
 After the embryos are allowed to grow for 3-5 days, one embryo (but occasionally two) is subsequently transferred back into the woman’s uterus during an embryo transfer.
 IVF is used in conjunction with many different medication protocols to produce more eggs, higher quality embryos, and improve the uterine lining for implantation.

 IVF is the most effective fertility treatment available.
 Success rates vary significantly depending on the mother’s age, with younger patients generally achieving better results.
 CDC data indicates IVF has an average success rate of 27.3% and results in live births 22.2% of the time.
 These numbers depend on many variables, including age, embryo quality, sperm and egg quality, infertility diagnosis, and the clinic performing treatment.
+For those under 35 the prognosis is about twice as good as the average with success rates around and in many cases, over 50%.
 The CDC offers an IVF Success Calculator for parents who want to understand their chances of conceiving based on age, height, weight, infertility diagnosis, and other health factors.

 IVF is so successful because it removes so many female and male fertility barriers from the process.
 Because conception is actually occurring in a laboratory and an already fertilized egg is being placed into the uterus, issues with the cervix or fallopian tubes become irrelevant.
 A woman with completely blocked fallopian tubes can still conceive with IVF.
 The same is true of nearly all-male factor infertility problems that make it difficult or impossible for sperm to reach the fallopian tubes to fertilize the egg.
 By combining IVF with Intracytoplasmic Sperm Injection (ICSI) to inject a single, healthy sperm into an egg, IVF overcomes any obstacles resulting from abnormal sperm quality, movement, or shape.